-The University of Massachusetts’ Isenberg School of Business Management turns you into a qualified digital-age project leader with their Post Graduate Program in Project Management six-month bootcamp.
+In collaboration with the University of Massachusetts, this program from Simplilearn turns you into a qualified digital-age project leader with their Post Graduate Program in Project Management six-month bootcamp.

 This certification course is aligned with PMI-PMP® and IASSC-Lean Six Sigma.
 It provides you with live online interactive classes and real-world capstone projects, helping you gain valuable project management skills such as:

 - Digital Transformation